Tips for Taking an AAPC Certification Exam

 - Electronic devices with an on/off switch (cell phones, smart phones, tablets, etc.) are not allowed into the examination room.
 Failure to comply with this policy may result in disqualification of your exam.

-- Verify the start time and examination address at least two days before your test date.
-If you are unfamiliar with the exam site, you should consider getting driving directions from maps.google.com or www.mapquest.com.
-Factor any construction, traffic, or possible inclement weather during your commute into your drive time and try to arrive 10-15 minutes early.
+- Verify the start time and examination address at least two days prior to your test date.
+If you are unfamiliar with the exam site, consider mapping your driving directions in advance from maps.google.comor www.mapquest.com.
+Factor potential construction, traffic, or possible inclement weather during your commute and arrive 10 to 15 minutes early.

-- Confirm what exam materials are allowed to be used during the examination and gather these items a couple of days before the examination (Photo ID, Member ID, plenty of #2 pencils, and an eraser along with the appropriate coding manuals.)
-Please view our Exam Instructions to see what manuals are acceptable.
+- Confirm what exam materials are allowed during the examination.
+Gather these items several days prior to the examination (Photo ID, Member ID, plenty of #2 pencils, and an eraser along with the appropriate coding manuals.)
+Please view our exam instructions to see what manuals are acceptable.

 - Eat a healthy breakfast (nothing too heavy) and bring light snacks and water to keep you energized during the exam.
 Peppermint or lemon candy generally keeps you alert.